bremme/arduino-wireless-doorbell/libraries/WirelessDoorBell/README.md

 ```
 Using the above scheme, the code my wireless doorbell transmitter is sending is: X10101FFF0XXXXXXXX

-But it makes more sense to inverse the received signal, since then we have only 2 bits:
+But it makes more sense to inverse the received signal, since then we only need 2 bits:
 ```
     ____________________________        __        ______    __        ______
  __|                            |______|  |______|      |__|  |______|      |__